1 [To the Chief Musician. A Psalm of David.] I waited patiently for the LORD, and he inclined to me and heard my cry.

 8 I delight to do your will, O my God.
 Your law is even within my heart."

 9 I have preached righteousness in the great congregation.
-Behold, I have not refrained my lips, O LORD, you know.
+Behold, I have not refrained my lips, O LORD, as you know.

 10 I have not hid your righteousness within my heart.
 I have declared your faithfulness and your salvation.
 I have not concealed your loving-kindness and your truth from the great congregation.